MicroStrategy/rest-api-docs/docs/common-workflows/manage-selectors/retrieve-a-selectors-definition.md

 ---
-title: Retrieve a Selector's Definition
+title: Retrieve a selector's definition
 description: The workflow to retrieve a selector's definition.
 ---